Reform of trade union laws - phase three

 - employers required to provide trade union representatives with reasonable accommodation and facilities;

-- strengthened protection from dismissal and detriment for union members and their representatives taking protected industrial action.
+- strengthened protection from detriment for employees taking protected industrial action; and

 On 23 October 2025, the Government launched a consultation on the Right of trade unions to access workplaces.
 The consultation includes proposals on: